Přítluky: Geography

-Přítluky lies about 13 km northwest of Břeclav and 38 km south of Brno.
-It lies on the Lower Morava Valley.

-Přítluky lies on the left bank of the Thaya river.
+Přítluky is located about 13 km northwest of Břeclav and 38 km south of Brno.
+It lies in the Lower Morava Valley.
+The municipality is situated on the left bank of the Thaya river.
 The village of Nové Mlýny lies on shores of the Nové Mlýny reservoirs, named after the village.

 History

 The first written mention of Přítluky is from 1222, when the parish church was mentioned.

+Demographics

 Economy

 Přítluky is known for viticulture.
 The municipality lies in the Velkopavlovická wine subregion.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of the municipality is the Church of Saint Margaret.
+The main landmark of Přítluky is the Church of Saint Margaret.
 The current structure was built in 1784 and has preserved Gothic elements from the older church.
-The church has a separate tower which was built in 1765.
+The church has a separate tower, which was built in 1765.